 Will Medicare Supplement Work with my Advantage Plan

 The answer is, no. If you have Medicare Advantage (Part C), you cannot sign up for a Medicare Supplement policy.
-You cannot use a Medigap policy to pay for co-payments, deductible or premiums associated with a Medicare Advantage plan.
+Thus, you cannot use a Medigap policy to pay for co-payments, deductible or premiums associated with a Medicare Advantage plan.

 If you have a Medigap policy and you prefer the Advantage Plan, you’ll have to drop the Medigap policy.
 If you are unhappy with the coverage you presently have and are thinking of changing plans, consult an adviser first.